eurogiciel-oss/Tizen_Crosswalk/src/native_client_sdk/src/doc/devguide/devcycle/building.rst

 versions of the tools in the standard GNU toolchain, including the GCC compilers and the linkers and other tools from binutils.
 These tools only support building **nexe** files.
-Run the tool with the ``--version`` commandline flag to determine the current version of the tools.
+Run the tool with the ``--version`` command line flag to determine the current version of the tools.

 Each tool in the toolchain is prefixed with the name of the target architecture.
 In the toolchain for the ARM target architecture, each